 We missed visiting Lido Key, Casey Key and Siesta Key beaches.
 According to Visit Sarasota, Siesta Key is “widely regarded as one of the best beaches in the world.”
-Brittany said that Travelocity and Doctor Beach awarded Siesta Key as “best beach for 2017.”
+Britney said that Travelocity and Doctor Beach awarded Siesta Key as “best beach for 2017.”

 ♥ Cultural and historic attractions: One of the reasons I like vacations to places like St. Pete and Sarasota versus a Caribbean island, is that there are so many cultural and historic attractions to visit.
 Sarasota has art museums and galleries, opera and an orchestra, 12 theatres, performing arts venues and an aquarium.

 Sarasota is home to the Ringling Museum of Art.
 Remember Ringling, Barnum & Bailey Circus from your youth?
-John Ringling and his wife Mabel moved to Sarasota in 1911 and built an art museum in 1920.
+John Ringling and his wife Mable moved to Sarasota in 1911 and built an art museum in 1920.
 When they died they left the entire campus to Florida.
 Now it includes a Circus Museum and Rose Garden.
 Ooh, ooh, ooh, there’s so much to share that I’m going wait to tell you all about my tour of the Circus Museum in a future blog post.

 ♥ Good eats: We ate at some top-notch restaurants and cafes during our stay including seafood at Shore, authentic Italian at Sardinia, and Greek food at Blu Kouzina.
 It’s easy to see why Sarasota was named one of the Best Food Cities in the U.S. by Conde Nast Traveler Readers’ Choice Awards in 2016.